CartoDB/documentation/app/content/carto3-workspace/developers/carto-for-developers.md

 ### Managing built applications

-The CARTO 3 Workspace includes options for managing your built applications.
-From the *Account Settings* section, you can built, edit or delete applications.
+The CARTO 3 Workspace includes options for managing your applications.
+From the *Account Settings* section, you can create, edit or delete applications.

 #### Creating applications

-You can create new applications by using the tools and libraries provided by Carto 3.
-The first time you built an application, you will see the following page:
+You can create new applications that will be used for development of custom web and backend applications.
+The first time you access the Developers section, you will see the following page:

 ![Developers create new application](/img/cloud-native-workspace/developers/developers_creating_application.png)